JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 ### Design user interface

 In the RRF configuration step, we mentioned `login.ftlh` to render the login page elements.
-We need to add `login.ftlh` to the Agama project so that the flow can use during the flow execution.
+We need to add `login.ftlh` to the Agama project so that the flow can use it during the execution.
 Use the steps below to create the page.

 1. Create a template file